Pratt's of Streatham: Humble beginnings

-Sadly, the early history of Pratts is rather skeletal, in fact next to no pictorial evidence from the shop’s early trading can be found in the archive.
-This was because most of the store’s early documentation was destroyed when Bon Marche Brixton acquired the shop in 1920.
-Therefore if you have any of your own photographs, letters etc that you would like to share with us, please get in touch!
+The early history of Pratts is rather sparse, hardly any pictorial evidence from the shop’s early trading can be found in the archive.
+Most of the store’s early documentation was apparently destroyed when Bon Marche Brixton acquired the shop in 1920.

 The railways revive fortunes

 Pratt’s story begins in 1840.
-At the tender age of just 13, George Pratt, originally of Silchester, Hampshire, started a drapery apprenticeship with William Reynolds, owner of a draper shop on High Road in Streatham Village.
-Clearly Pratt thrived in this environment, for about five years later (precise date unknown) he purchased the shop from Reynolds.
-By 1851, he was running the business on his own.
-Significantly, in 1858, the railway came to Streatham and other surrounding villages, connecting them all to London.
+Aged just 13, George Pratt, originally of Silchester, Hampshire, started a drapery apprenticeship with William Reynolds, owner of a drapers shop on High Road in Streatham Village.
+Around five years later he purchased the shop from Reynolds.
+By 1851 he was running the business on his own.
+In 1858, the railway came to Streatham and other surrounding villages, connecting them all to London.
 The impact this had on the village and the fortunes of the shop cannot be understated.
-In 1850, sleepy Streatham’s population sat at a sedatory 7000.
-By 1901, it had become a bustling London suburb, with population approaching 71,000.
+In 1850 Streatham village’s population stood at a mere 7000.
+By 1901 it had become a bustling London suburb, with population approaching 71 000.

-Flourishing off such growth and anticipating further advancements, Pratt bought two new shops also on High Road, opposite the original premises.
+Enjoying growth and anticipating further advancements, Pratt bought two new shops also on High Road, opposite the original premises.
 Eldon House, as it was known, would remain part of the shop right up to its closure in 1990.
-His son’s Henry and Charles followed him into the business, eventually taking over.
-Now trading as Pratt Brothers, by the end of the 19th century the shop had extended into some of the neighbouring premises.
+His sons Henry and Charles followed him into the business, eventually taking over.
+By the end of the 19th century, by now trading as Pratt Brothers, the shop had extended into some of the neighbouring premises.